How to take your farm sales online.

 Set up this way, Farmbrite will notify you each time a purchase has been made.
 You can manage all your orders and customers within Farmbrite, while charges are made through – and deposited into – your Stripe account.

-Want to try setting up your online store for yourself before you decide?
+Want to try taking your farm sales online?
 No problem; with Farmbrite’s free trial you can experiment all you wish.
 But that’s just part of what Farmbrite offers.
 You can also explore all the other farm and livestock management features of the Professional plan for free for 14 days.
-Try Farmbrite for free.

 Already had your free trial, or need a little more?
 No problem; just let us know and we’ll set you up.